foods-to-pack-on-family-road-trip-photo

 4. Dishes

-• When you’re first introducing solids, you will just need a handful of small, plastic bowl (BPA-free, of course).
+• When you first introduce solids, you will need a handful of small, BPA-free plastic bowls.

 61aH+gliv-L._SX466_

 • Calibowl.
-A deep bowl makes it easier for your baby scoops up their food and the super suction cup on the bottom keeps it from being tossed to the floor.
-It includes fitted lids, which makes food storage a snap.
+This deep bowl makes it easier for your baby to scoop up their food, while the super suction cup on the bottom prevents it from being tossed to the floor.
+It also includes fitted lids, making food storage a breeze.

 15047230IMG_2870

-• Once your baby’s ready to try self-feeding, you may want to pick up a divided plate like this one from OXO tot Divided Plate.
-I like the removable, raised outer ring keeps food on the plate and helps guide it into utensils.
+• Once your baby is ready to try self-feeding, consider picking up a divided plate like the OXO tot Divided Plate.
+I like the removable, raised outer ring. which helps keep food on the plate and guides it into utensils.

 6113700T1